1. Purpose and Goals of the AKA Convention:

 2.3 – Members are strongly encouraged to attend the General Annual Business Meeting of the association.

 2.4 – Members of the association attending any part of the convention, including field activities, are expected to register to help cover the cost of the convention.
-The Annual Business Meeting and the auction, exclusive of the banquests, are open to all members in good standing.
+The Annual Business Meeting and the auction, exclusive of the banquets, are open to all members in good standing.

 Vendor(s) shall pay a vendor fee to be determined by the Convention Committee and approved by the AKA BOD.
 This commercial vendor fee will include temporary membership to the AKA for the duration of the current convention and includes the vendor staff.

 If allowed by local authorities, there may be a commercial kite retailer present on a designated area at the flying field as approved by the AKA BOD.
-This retailer must be a member in good standing in the AKA and should be a member in good standing of the Kite Trade Association International (KTAI).
+This retailer must be a member in good standing in the AKA and be a member of the Kite Trade Association International (KTAI).
 Additionally, the commercial kite retailer will be asked to donate ten percent (10%) of revenue to the AKA convention.

 Fly Mart Vendors:

 All vendor fees are non-refundable.
 Vendors/Exhibitors are encouraged to distribute information for products and services such as pamphlets for their products.
-Booth space is on a first come, first served basis and is subject to approval by the AKA BOD.
+Booth space is on a first-come, first-served basis and is subject to approval by the AKA BOD.